Mexx62/renaming-youtube-dl-videos/README.md

 ## Usage

 When downloading videos with [youtube-dl](https://github.com/ytdl-org/youtube-dl/), the flag `write-info-json` is **necessary**.
 The script `rename_videos.sh` then has to be executed in the video library folder.
 It will check each subdirectories for `*.info.json` files.
-When it finds some, it will extract all uploading dates and rename the files given this information.
+When it finds some, it will extract all uploading dates with _jq_ and rename the files given this information.

 ## Contributing